engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 [Setting up your development environment](https://www.gatsbyjs.org/tutorial/part-zero/)

 **Note:** If you're using WSL, skip the Windows instructions and use the Linux instructions instead.

+If you already have your build tools set up, but want to follow along with the installations in this post, you'll need to install Gatsby:

+`npm install -g gatsby-cli`

+If the installation fails, refer to the link above.

 Let's get to it!